Our Curriculum

 -

-is in a setting in which parents help to shape the service it offers
+attends a setting in which parents help to shape the service it offers

 The Early Years Foundation Stage (EYFS)